nasben64/super-system/README.md

 - designer
 - comment_count which is the total counts of all commnts for a particular review_id Also the returned array of reviews is sorted by the created_at field in a descending order.

+# GET /api/reviews/:review_id

+This end point returns a review object for a given review_id with the following properties

+- review_id
+- owner
+- title
+- review_body
+- category
+- review_img_url
+- created_at
+- votes
+- designer